pixie-io/pixie-demos/http2-tracing/README.md

 * If you want to modify the gRPC protobuf, you'll need to install:
   [protocol buffer compiler](https://grpc.io/docs/protoc-installation/) and [go protobuf plugin](https://grpc.io/docs/languages/go/quickstart/).
-* If you have modified the gRPC proto file, you'll need to run the following command to update the generated go source files for the gRPC service:
+* If you have modified the gRPC protobuf file, you'll need to run the following command to update the generated go source files:
   ```
   protoc --go_out=. --go-grpc_out=. --go-grpc_opt=require_unimplemented_servers=false proto/greet.proto
   ```
-* Change `gobpf` version in go.mod if `go build` failed building uprobe tracer with error like below:
+* Change `gobpf` version in go.mod if `go build` failed when building uprobe tracer with error like below:
   ```
   # github.com/iovisor/gobpf/bcc